thomasturrell/running-routes/docs/fell/bob-graham-round/index.md

 ---
-layout: base
+layout: page
-title: Bob Graham Round
+title: Bob Graham Round # Added as a heading by theme
 permalink: /fell/bob-graham-round/
 ---

-# Bob Graham Round

 The **Bob Graham Round** is a legendary fell running challenge in England’s Lake District.
 It covers 42 peaks, approximately 106 km (66 miles), and around 8,200 m of ascent—traditionally completed in under 24 hours.